cloudwan/edgelq-sdk/README.md

 Contains high-level client-based components like Watcher - dedicated for each resource.

 ## How to use
-EdgeLQ utilizes [Goten SDK](github.com/cloudwan/goten-sdk), which contains basic instructions.
+EdgeLQ utilizes [Goten SDK], which contains basic instructions.
 It does not require much extra - in order to develop Golang application with this SDK, you need to install Go and include SDK in your list of dependencies.
 You can use [examples](./examples) provided in this repository as a help.